FinBen: A Holistic Financial Benchmark for Large Language Models: Introduction

 \section{Introduction}

-Recently, Large Language Models (LLMs)~\cite{brown2020language} such as ChatGPT\footnote{\url{https://openai.com/chatgpt}} and GPT-4~\cite{openai2023gpt4}, have reshaped the field of natural language processing (NLP) and exhibited remarkable capabilities in specialized domains across mathematics, coding, medicine, law, and finance~\cite{bubeck2023sparks}.
-With their increasing model size and extensive pre-training data, LLMs have developed the emergent capacity for in-context learning, enabling them to perform remarkably across a wide range of domain-specific tasks in zero-shot and few-shot settings~\cite{wei2023larger}.
-Within the financial domain, recent several studies~\cite{xie2023wall,lopez2023can,li2023chatgpt,xie2023pixiu} have shown the great potential of advanced LLMs such as GPT-4 on financial text analysis and prediction tasks.
-While their potential is evident, a comprehensive understanding of their capabilities and limitations for finance, remains largely unexplored.
+Recently, Large Language Models (LLMs)~\citep{brown2020language} such as ChatGPT\footnote{\url{https://openai.com/chatgpt}} and GPT-4~\citep{openai2023gpt4}, have reshaped the field of natural language processing (NLP) and exhibited remarkable capabilities in specialized domains across mathematics, coding, medicine, law, and finance~\citep{bubeck2023sparks}.
+Within the financial domain, recent several studies~\citep{xie2023wall,lopez2023can,li2023chatgpt,xie2023pixiu} have shown the great potential of advanced LLMs such as GPT-4 on financial text analysis and prediction tasks.
+While their potential is evident, a comprehensive understanding of their capabilities and limitations for finance remains largely unexplored.
 This is due to a lack of extensive evaluation studies and benchmarks, and the inherent complexities associated with the professional nature of financial tasks.

-Existing financial domain evaluation benchmarks including FLUE~\cite{shah2022flue}, BBT-CFLEB~\cite{lu2023bbt}, and PIXIU~\cite{xie2023pixiu}, have a limited scope and are solely focused on financial NLP tasks, primarily targeting language understanding abilities where LLMs have already been extensively evaluated.
-As shown in Table~\ref{tab:com}, they fail to capture other crucial facets of the financial domain, such as comprehending and extracting domain-specific financial knowledge and resolving realistic financial tasks.
-As such, their efficacy in evaluating and understanding LLM performance is limited.

-Furthermore, while there are newly released benchmarks in the general domain, such as MMLU~\cite{hendrycks2020measuring}, HELM~\cite{liang2022holistic} and BIG-bench~\cite{srivastava2023beyond} compiling massive tasks across numerous institutions, they do not extend to the financial domain.
-The fast progression of LLMs, coupled with an incomplete understanding of their abilities and behavior, highlights the need for a systematic financial evaluation benchmark dedicated to these models.

-How should an effective systematic financial evaluation benchmark be designed?
-We believe it should fulfill the following criteria: 1) Broad coverage: It should cover a broad spectrum of tasks to capture the financial domain's complexity, incorporating both linguistic understanding and diverse skills like knowledge extraction, text generation, and numerical reasoning et al. 2) Real-world application orientation: The benchmark should focus on real-world scenarios, including stock market analysis and trading, highlighting LLMs' practical application capabilities.
-3) Inclusion of financial domain-specific characteristics: It also needs to address the unique aspects of finance, embedding tasks that demand specific knowledge, terminology, and concepts, demonstrating LLMs' proficiency in the field.
-4) Consideration of human-level cognition: It should gauge human-like cognitive abilities, evaluating LLMs on decision-making, problem-solving, and abstract reasoning within financial contexts.